 Douglas Brinkley is the Katherine Tsanoff Brown Chair in Humanities and professor of history at Rice University.
 He’s CNN presidential historian and contributing editor at Vanity Fair.
 Several of his books became New York Times bestsellers such as Cronkite; Rightful Heritage: Franklin D. Roosevelt and the Land of America; The Reagan Diaries; The Great Deluge: Hurricane Katrina, New Orleans, and the Mississippi Gulf Coast; and Wilderness Warrior: Theodore Roosevelt and the Crusade for America.
 Over the course of his conservation career, he has held board or advisory roles with the American Museum of Natural History, Yellowstone Park Foundation, National Audubon Society, and the Rockefeller-Roosevelt Conservation Roundtable.
 He has also taught at the U.S. Naval Academy, Princeton, Hofstra, the University of New Orleans, and Tulane.
 He earned his bachelor’s degree from Ohio State, and a master’s and PhD from Georgetown University.
 He is a member of the Council of Foreign Relations, Century Association, Society of American Historians, and the James Madison Council at the library of Congress.
 He lives in Austin, Texas, with his wife and three children.

-Helping to make this event possible is our sponsor, Mike Blocher.
+Helping to make this event possible is our sponsors, Mike Blocher and Lisa Parris.